-North of the Sahara, the striped ground squirrel is only present in Morocco.
+In the Palearctic, the Striped Ground Squirrel is only present in Morocco.
 Despite being relatively large and diurnal, the species remained poorly known since it was discovered in the country.
-A new study just published shed more light on this mammal species.
+A new study shed more light on this mammal species.

 The striped ground squirrel (Euxerus erythropus) is widely distributed in the Sudano-Guinean savannah, between the equator and the transition of the Sahelian zone and the Sahara (see map).
 An isolated relict population which inhabits the Souss Valley in Morocco, is the only presence of the species north of the Sahara (i.e. in Palearctic region).